matangover/mypy-vscode/README.md

 By default, this extension relies on having the `dmypy` executable available on your PATH.
 This should be the case if you installed mypy globally.
 To use a different mypy installation, set the `mypy.dmypyExecutable` setting.

 Some people prefer to have mypy installed in each project's virtual environment rather than in a global location.
-If this is you, you can either set `mypy.dmypyExecutable` for each workspace as desired, or enable `mypy.runUsingActiveInterpreter`.
+To do this, enable `mypy.runUsingActiveInterpreter`.

 ## Configuration

 To configure mypy, you can create a `mypy.ini` file in your workspace folder (or any of the default locations).
 See [mypy configuration file](https://mypy.readthedocs.io/en/stable/config_file.html).
 You can also specify a custom path to `mypy.ini` using the `mypy.configFile` setting.

 Use the `mypy.targets` setting to specify a list of target files or folders for mypy to analyze.
 By default the entire workspace folder is checked.
-You can also use the `files` option in `mypy.ini` to specify which files mypy should analyze.
+You may prefer to use the `files` option in `mypy.ini` to specify which files mypy should analyze.
 In that case, you should set `mypy.targets` to an empty array (`[]`).

 ## Note for users upgrading from an older version

 Previously, this extension used `mypyls` (the [Mypy Language Server](https://github.com/matangover/mypyls/)).
 However, this is no longer the case: the extension now uses the mypy daemon directly.
 See the [change log](https://github.com/matangover/mypy-vscode/blob/master/CHANGELOG.md) for details.
-If you have previously installed and configured `mypyls`, the extension will continue to use mypy from that same installation.
+If you have previously installed `mypyls`, the extension will continue to use mypy from that same installation.
 If you want, you can uninstall mypyls and install mypy separately.

 Also, in previous versions this extension automatically enabled mypy's `check_untyped_defs` setting by default (see [documentatation](https://mypy.readthedocs.io/en/stable/config_file.html#confval-check_untyped_defs)).
-However, for consistency with mypy defaults, the extension no longer does this.
+However, for consistency with mypy's defaults, the extension no longer does this.
 To re-enable this option, use the mypy config file.

 ## License